lldzlldz/nnUNet/readme.md

 # FYP Report: CCDS24-0455
-The instructions provided here are concise as this is merely a forked repository.For a better understanding of the how the code works, please visit the main [Github page](https://github.com/MIC-DKFZ/nnUNet) of nnUNet.
+The instructions provided here are concise as this is merely a forked repository.
+For a better understanding of the how the code works, please visit the main [Github page](https://github.com/MIC-DKFZ/nnUNet) of nnUNet.
 Also, please check out the paper [here](https://arxiv.org/abs/1904.08128).
 This paper contains information on how nnU-net works, and more information on the datasets.